-Flushing is also recommended if there is any doubt as to the grade of fluid in the system or if fluid has been used which contains the slightest trace of mineral oil.
+Flushing is also recommended if there is any doubt as to the grade of fluid in the system.
+If fluid has been used which contains the slightest trace of mineral oil all rubber parts that have been subjected to the contaminated fluid should be replaced.